ModularMerchant

 Templates contain the HTML and CSS code that is applied to its corresponding web page.
 These templates are what's editable within the Design section of the store's Administration Area.

 Templates are never viewed directly by a user.
 The template's corresponding web page is viewed instead.
-A web page's template is applied to it when the page viewed in the storefront.
+When a page is viewed in the storefront, that page's template is applied to it.

 example

-When the storefront.php web page is loaded, the shopping cart software first runs the series of commands that the storefront.php file contains, such as connecting to the store's database to obtain the information for the products that need to be displayed on that page.
+When the index.php web page is loaded, the shopping cart software first runs the series of commands that the index.php file contains, such as connecting to the store's database to obtain the information for the products that need to be displayed on that page.

-The software then goes and looks up the storefront.template.php file from the live Template Package.
-(If the Template Package does not contain that page's template file, it defaults to using the universal.template.php file in its place.)
+The software then goes and looks up the index.tpl template file from the live Template Package.
+(If the Template Package does not contain that page's template file, it defaults to using the universal.tpl template in its place.)

-The server then uses a series of complex algorithms and hand gestures to mash all of the product data it has stored in memory into the appropriate locations in the storefront template.
+The server then uses a series of complex algorithms and hand gestures to mash all of the product data it has stored in memory into the appropriate locations in the index.tpl template.

 So, how do I add more web pages to my store?